Full-Day Conference for the General Public

 Gene carriers and their families will also have the unique opportunity to address their questions to BRCA experts working in both clinical and research fields.

-The brochure, with agenda and registration form, can be downloaded here.
+A PDF of the agenda can be downloaded here.

 McGill University, Montréal, QC, Canada